-We incurred a foreign exchange loss of \$1.02 million for the three months ended March 31, 2020 compared to \$62,000 for the comparable period in 2019.
-The increase in this loss was primarily the result of a significant decrease in the Canadian dollar against the U.S. dollar at March 31, 2020 compared to December 31, 2019.
+We incurred a foreign exchange gain of \$458,000 and a foreign exchange loss of \$558,000 respectively for the three and six month periods ended June 30, 2020 compared to a foreign exchange loss of \$26,000 and \$88,000 for the comparable period in 2019.
+The increase in this loss for the six months ended June 30, 2020 was primarily the result of a significant decrease in the Canadian dollar against the U.S. dollar at March 31, 2020, compared to December 31, 2019 which resulted in a loss of \$1.02 million, combined with an increase in the Canadian dollar against the U.S. dollar at June 30, 2020 compared to March 31, 2020.
 The majority of this loss is unrealized and in the future will result either in lower costs for our Canadian operations when converted to U.S. dollars or be reversed if the Canadian dollar strengthens against the U.S. dollar.
 Our position in Canadian dollars is a result of the exercise of stock options which are denominated in Canadian dollars.